We’ve all been there.

 Luckily, there is a simple way to stand out in a sea of terrible science content: Make your writing readable.

-You don’t have to be JK Rowling to create spellbinding written content about complex ideas, and it isn’t magic (although there are certainly a few tricks of the trade).
+You don’t have to be a best-selling author to create spellbinding written content about complex ideas, and it isn’t magic (although there are certainly a few tricks of the trade).

-It’s about telling a clear story with sparkling language that packs an emotional punch – something that our team of expert writers at First Create The Media are more than happy to help with.
+It’s about telling a clear and compelling story with sparkling language that packs an emotional punch – something that our team of expert strategists and writers at First Create The Media are more than happy to help with.

 Great ideas deserve to be heard